ggiuffre/tf-lyrics/README.md

 print(poem)
 ```

-Quick paraphrase: a `LyricsGenerator` object makes it easy for you to create a
+A `LyricsGenerator` object makes it easy for you to create a data pipeline
-data pipeline that feeds from the Genius API directly into a recurrent neural
+that feeds from the Genius API directly into a recurrent neural network; a
-network; a `Poet` object is a wrapper around a recurrent neural network.
+`Poet` object is a wrapper around a recurrent neural network.

-Another, more data-intensive example can be found on
+You can find another, more data-intensive example on
 [Google Colab](https://colab.research.google.com/drive/1OIYUbRawG5YEuQMunrR6Ox8S2UVI_Q6E).
+This example also shows that `LyricsGenerator` doesn't need to wait for all
+songs to be downloaded before providing the first training examples.

 Note that the Genius API requires you to have an **access token**.
 Without
 that, `tflyrics` won't be able to get lyrics for you.
 You can get an access